 One of the best locations in the world to view the stunning Northern Lights (also known as the Aurora Borealis) is Finland.
-It is a spectacular natural light show visible during specific periods in a year.
+It is a spectacular natural light show visible during specific periods of the year.
 They are natural phenomena and can be seen through the glass-roofed Finland igloos.

 Northern Lights are truly mesmerizing and one of the best reasons to plan a trip to Finland.
 You can enjoy your stay at Finland’s glass igloo hotels while you enjoy the natural beauty of the lights and landscapes.

-Despite what you might think, snow has some amazing insulation properties that make it a popular shelter building material for humans and hibernating animals.
+Despite what you might think, snow has amazing insulation properties, making it a popular shelter-building material for humans and hibernating animals.
 This makes sense since water is a great conductor of thermal energy.

-The cold air falls and gathers on the lowest floor and stays there while the warm air naturally rises because it is lighter and remains in the parts of the igloo that is used by people to sleep in.
+The cold air falls, gathers on the lowest floor, and stays there while the warm air naturally rises because it is lighter and remains in the parts of the igloo that people use to sleep in.

 See Related: Best & Most Beautiful Cities in Europe to Visit